julienherrero/awesome-list/README.md

 - [JeroenMols/FeatureFlagExample](https://github.com/JeroenMols/FeatureFlagExample) - Powerful architecture to mange feature flags locally and remotely
 - [Jintin/KBuilder](https://github.com/Jintin/KBuilder) - KBuilder help you to generate builder pattern related class in Kotlin
 - [Jintin/KFactory](https://github.com/Jintin/KFactory) - KFactory is a library to build simple factory patterns easily leverage on KSP(Kotlin Symbol Processing).
+- [JoelKanyi/MealTime](https://github.com/JoelKanyi/MealTime) - MealTime is a MultiModule meal planning app built with Jetpack Compose.
+It helps you create custom meal plans, add your own recipes, and search online recipes.
 - [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - Video/Audio downloader for Android, based on yt-dlp, designed and themed with Material You
 - [JuulLabs/kable](https://github.com/JuulLabs/kable) - Kotlin Asynchronous Bluetooth Low-Energy
 - [K1rakishou/Fuck-Storage-Access-Framework](https://github.com/K1rakishou/Fuck-Storage-Access-Framework) - Fuck Storage Access Framework (or just FSAF) is a handy library that hides away from you all the annoying parts of the Storage Access Framework (like DocumentTrees / DocumentIds / DocumentFiles / DocumentContracts and other bullshit) leaving only an API that is similar to good-old Java File API